Stormy9/Stormy9.github.io/CS460/hwk_02/index.md

 btw, doing cd in my Git Bash looks like this:
 <a href="https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_00.PNG">![screenshot of step 0](https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_00.PNG)</a>
 *(don't worry, i'll memorize it or better yet figure out how to get it to start there in the first place!)*

+aha! <a href="https://stackoverflow.com/questions/7671461/how-do-i-change-the-default-location-for-git-bash-on-windows" target="_blank">here's</a> how to change the default start location for your Git Bash... this was easier than I thought, although there is also the stuff about changing your `.bashrc` file, too.
+I just did the "properties" thing, and it worked fine.
+It was more convenient once I got the correct shortcut on the taskbar.

+You can also go in and set your default opening window size!

 ---